A Guide to Low Blood Pressure (Hypotension)

 Types of low blood pressure

 • Orthostatic hypotension (also known as postural hypotension) occurs when there is a change in body position, such as standing up suddenly after a prolonged state of sitting or lying down.
-This form of hypotension is often momentary and normal blood flow returns fairly quickly.
+This form of hypotension is often momentary, although it can cause short-lived dizziness or light-headedness, and normal blood flow returns fairly quickly.

-• Postprandial hypotension happens after eating substantial meals.
-This is due to increased blood flow towards the intestines to allow the food to digest.
+• Postprandial hypotension can occur after eating a substantial meals and is caused by increased blood flow towards the intestines and away from other areas such as the head

-• Neurally mediated hypotension (NMH) occurs from a prolonged state of standing.
-It can cause dizziness, fainting, or nausea.
+• Neurally mediated syncope (NMS) can occur after a prolonged state of standing and can cause orthostatic hypotension or bradycardia (slowing of the heart rate), which can lead to dizziness, fainting, or nausea.

 What causes low blood pressure?